 - Bloodshot (2020) as Raymond "Ray" Garrison / Bloodshot

 - Action Genre Hero Guy: Textbook example.

-- Anti-Hero / Anti-Villain: He's played criminals, murderers, and mercenaries in most of his roles, but all have some redeeming qualities and few are genuinely malevolent.
+- Anti-Hero: He's played criminals, murderers, and mercenaries in most of his roles, but all have some redeeming qualities and few are genuinely malevolent.

 - Chewing the Scenery: When he raises the voice in dramatic scenes, he does it in an extremely hammy manner.
 Especially in A Man Apart.